pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_objects.md

-# App Context API for JavaScript SDK (Objects/App Context)
+# App Context API for JavaScript SDK

-App Context stores metadata for users (UUIDs), channels, memberships (user-to-channel), and members (channel-to-user).
-The SDK triggers real-time events on set/update/remove.
-Re-setting identical data does not trigger events.
+App Context (formerly Objects v2) provides serverless storage for user and channel metadata, and their membership associations.
+PubNub triggers real-time events on set, update, or removal (re-setting identical data doesn’t trigger an event).

-Supported async patterns: Callbacks, Promises, Async/Await.
-Recommended: Async/Await with try...catch for error handling.
+Supported async patterns: Callbacks, Promises, and Async/Await (recommended).
+Use try...catch with Async/Await to receive error statuses.

 ## User

 ### Get metadata for all users

 Returns a paginated list of UUID metadata.
-Optionally includes Custom.
+Optionally includes custom.

 #### Method(s)